 The handbook will be provided in .doc format to enable its editing and re-use within organisational environments and as a completely formatted PDF in STAR branding for immediate dissemination and use.

-An initial draft version of the handbook will be developed in workstream 3 and then insights from the testing of the training materials will be included in the handbook as part of Workstream 4.
+An initial draft version of the handbook will be developed in Workstream 3 and then insights from the testing of the training materials will be included in the handbook as part of Workstream 4.

 The handbook will not be printed by STAR.